DesignNG/Hugo/sites/aspley/content/_index.md

 ---
 title: Home
+subtitle: Subtitle
 ---
 # Aspley

-Basic example of a static site
+Basic example of a static site.
+This has been edited using the new CMS.